goblgobl01/alx-low_level_programming/0x09-static_libraries/README.md

-this a empty readme file
+a non empty readme file